Privacy Rights Clearinghouse

 7. Background Checks and Your Credit Report

-9. How to Prepare for a Background Check
+9. Preparing for a Background Check

 - Negligent hiring lawsuits are on the rise.
 If an employee's actions hurt someone, the employer may be liable.
 The threat of liability gives employers reason to be cautious in checking an applicant's past.
-A bad decision can wreak havoc on a company's budget and reputation as well as ruin the career of the hiring official.
-Employers no longer feel secure in relying on their instinct as a basis to hire.

 I don't have anything to hide.
 Why should I worry?